barnes88/barnes88.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Started working on the Cloud Graphics and Virtual Desktop Infrastructure Team at Intel in Hillsboro Oregon (remote).
+Started working on the Cloud Graphics and Virtual Desktop Infrastructure Team at Intel in Hillsboro, Oregon (remote).